- Written by Dr.Mehmet Demircioglu

 Fair documentation should come first.
 If the photos show steady progress, patience may be the best treatment.
 If the photos show a true problem later in the timeline, then the reason should be diagnosed before another treatment is sold.

-You should contact the clinic when there is a real medical concern or when the recovery pattern does not make sense.
+You should ask for clinic review when there is a real medical concern or when the recovery pattern does not make sense.
 Increasing pain, spreading redness, pus, fever, black skin, strong swelling that worsens, or possible graft trauma should be reviewed medically.
 Those are not problems to solve by buying PRP.

-You should also contact the clinic if growth seems completely absent later in the process, if one area is not following the expected trend, or if you are unsure whether native hair loss is changing the appearance.
+Ask the clinic as well if growth seems completely absent later in the process, if one area is not following the expected trend, or if you are unsure whether native hair loss is changing the appearance.
 The answer may be time, medication review, scalp treatment, or a surgical assessment.
 It should not be guessed.

 If the patient is not a good candidate for more treatment, the clinic should say that.
 If the patient needs time, the clinic should explain why.
 If there is a real problem, the clinic should not hide behind reassurance.